 - Identify what you need to do to comply with the law eg. whether vibration control measures are needed, and, if so, where and what type

 - Identify any employees who need to be provided with health surveillance and whether any are at particular risk.

 You must record the findings of your risk assessment.
 You need to record in an action plan anything you identify as being necessary to comply with the law, setting out what you have done and what you are going to do, with a timetable and saying who will be responsible for the work.

 You will need to review your risk assessment if circumstances in your workplace change and affect exposures.
 Also review it regularly to make sure that you continue to do all that is reasonably practicable to control the vibration risks.
 Even if it appears that nothing has changed, you should not leave it for more than about two years without checking whether a review is needed.

-Ayrton Group Vibration Consultants have the compotency, expertise and equipment to carry out vibration risk assessments, that will suit your requirements and also ensure your compliance with the relevant legislation.
+Ayrton Group Vibration Consultants have the competency, expertise and equipment to carry out vibration risk assessments, that will address your requirements and also ensure your compliance with the relevant legislation.